Distributed Edge Computing: New Kid in Town

 In this article, you can learn more about the benefits and challenges of decentralized edge computing and what technologies and companies we recommend you to watch.

-Defining Distributed Edge Computing
+What is Distributed Edge Computing

 Edge computing provides the functionality to locally run workloads on IP-enabled devices for processing, analyzing, and visualizing data at the edge.
-As opposed to a centrally located server, decentralized edge computing consistently delegates computational workloads to autonomous devices located at the data source.
+As opposed to a centrally located server, distributed edge computing consistently delegates computational workloads to autonomous devices located at the data source.
 Control, access, data storage, or ownership are spread across a network of nodes that run decentralized applications.
 Clients can connect to any of these nodes.

 In contrast to centrally located servers operated by a single company, decentralized systems consist of operators who hold a portion of the overall storage or computing, thus creating a resilient system.
 The goals of it are to be faster, safer, and more open.
 Such a system can be implemented in a blockchain-based application or a peer-to-peer-based network.